 Tomb for actor Sadao Maruyama (1901-1945)

-Making the Temple also famous is that Sadao Maruyama, a famous actor, was buried here after he was killed by the atomic bomb on August 6, 1945 while he and his troupe were staying in Hiroshima to perform plays.
-His troupe introduced Western-style dramas into Japan, and often played those written by the French playwright Jean-Baptiste Poqueline, more commonly known as Moliere (1622-1673).
+Making the Temple also famous is that Sadao Maruyama, a famous actor, was buried here.
+He was a victim of A-bomb dropped over Hiroshima on August 6, 1945 while he and his troupe were staying in Hiroshima to perform plays.
+He died 10 days later.
+He introduced Western-style dramas into Japan, and often played those written by the French playwright Jean-Baptiste Poqueline, more commonly known as Moliere (1622-1673).
 Maruyama's monument in the Temple shows the scene he was performing Moliere's L'avare.
 On August 6 every year, a memorial service for him takes place in front of this monument.